Tate module and bad reduction: Curves and Jacobians

 (here we use the canonical principal polarisation to identify $A$ with its dual).
 Since the Weil pairing is $G$-equivariant this identifies the quotient $T_l(A)/T_l(A)^{I_F}$ with which completes the proof. \end{proof}

 \begin{remark}[Proof of Theorem \ref{main}]

-That the filtration \eqref{eq1} is independent of $F$ follows from its characterisation in terms of the identity component of the N\'eron model in \cite[\S12]{SGA7I}, combined with the fact that the identity component of the N\'eron model of a semistable abelian variety commutes with base change.
+That the filtration \eqref{eq1} is independent of $F$ follows from its characterisation in terms of the identity component of the N\'eron model in \cite[IX, \S12]{SGA7I}, combined with the fact that the identity component of the N\'eron model of a semistable abelian variety commutes with base change.
 (Alternatively, this can also be seen by considering Frobenius eigenvalues on the graded pieces.)
-To deduce our main theorem, we take $G=G_K$ acting as in Example \ref{galois example1} throughout this section: this gives the claimed description of the graded pieces and the Tate module decomposition.
+To deduce our main theorem, we take $C/F$ the base change of a (positive genus) curve over $K$ which becomes semistable over $F$, and take $G=G_K$ acting as in Example \ref{galois example1} (cf. also Remark \ref{assumptionshold}) throughout this section: this gives the claimed description of the graded pieces and the Tate module decomposition.
 The explicit formula for the action on non-singular points of $\cC_{k_F}(\bar{k}_F)$ follows from Theorem \ref{geommain}(3).

 \end{remark}